Life Insurance For Employees

 Benefits For Employees

-As staff don’t pay for the benefit, it helps to reduce financial burden for them.
-It also provides peace of mind that should they pass away, their family will have some financial security.
+Cost is often the biggest barrier to taking out a personal Life Insurance policy, so having a company plan is a good way to support your employees’ financial wellbeing.
+It also provides valuable peace of mind that should they pass away, their family will have some financial security.

-• Coverage regardless of the cause or place of death
+• Your team’s covered, regardless of the cause or place of death

-Alongside the core cover, many insurers offer a variety of additional benefits and wellbeing services.
-Most of which are free with the policy.
+Alongside the core cover, many insurers offer a variety of additional benefits and wellbeing services, most of which are free with the policy.
 These aim to support your employees on a day-to-day basis.
-Some of the benefits we see on policies nowadays include:
+Some of the most common extra perks include:

 • Virtual GP services